 1. Name of Project: 2.
 Sewershed in Avon (Simsbury, Farmington, Canton): 3.
 Estimated population served by proposed system:, 4.
 Estimated daily sewage flow for the proposed system at full build out:, 5.
 Calculated peak sewage flow capacity of the proposed system:, 6.
 Sewage flow allocated for the area based on zoning:, 7.
 Sewage flow capacity of connecting Town Sewer:, Actual (); Estimated ().
 8. Are there any deviations from the Town Standards and Specifications within the proposed design?
 YESNOIf yes, describe (use additional pages if necessary): 9.
 Proposed sewer line(s) is (are) located within the proposed/existing right-of-way?
 YESNO If no, explain: 10.
 Are easements required for the extension of the sanitary sewer?
-YESNO If yes, are they indicated on the plans and completed for filing on the Town Land Records?
-YESNO II.
+YES NO If yes, are they indicated on the plans and completed for filing on the Town Land Records?
+YES NO II.
 Sanitary Sewer Line Extension Technical Information 1.
 Proposed sanitary sewer pipe material (PVC SDR 35, PVC Sch 80, Ductile Iron Pipe, C900)?
 Circle materials and further describe: 2.
 Are there any locations within the proposed mainline or laterals in which a minimum of 48 inches of earth cover is not provided?
 YESNO If yes, explain: 3.
 Are there any proposed sanitary sewers with a depth to invert greater than or equal to 15 feet?
 YESNO 4.
-A 41 9 VIC NO Are there any proposed sanitary sewers within a wetland area?
+Are there any proposed sanitary sewers within a wetland area?
 YESNO 5.
 Portion(s) of the proposed sewer system will be at or below normal ground water level?
-YESNO If yes, describe the portion(s) and methods of relief 5.6.
-Portion(s) of the proposed sewer system will be at or below normal ground water level?
-YES NO
+YESNO If yes, describe the portion(s) and methods of relief 6.
+Is the design velocity of each proposed line at full and half full flow is equal to or greater than 2 ft/sec?
+YES NO If no, explain

-8. Are there any existing or proposed water wells within 75 feet of the sewer?
-YES NO 9.
+7. waterlines are maintained?
+YES NO 8.
+Are there any existing or proposed water wells within 75 feet of the sewer?
+YESNO 9.
 Are there any stream crossings?
-YESNO If yes, do the plans and/or specifications contain all the requirements of Inland Wetlands Commission approvals?
+YES NO If yes, do the plans and/or specifications contain all the requirements of Inland Wetlands Commission approvals?
 If no, explain: Manholes: 10.
 Do all of the manholes match the Town of Avon Standards?
-YESNO If no, explain: 11.
+YES NO If no, explain: 11.
 Receiving line: a.
 Size of receiving line: b.
 Hydraulic capacity of receiving line: c.
-Current peak flow in receiving line: Note: At the Town Engineer's discretion, the Town may mandate that the proposed sanitary sewers be modeled within the Town's capacity model at the Developer's expense for determination of potential downstream effects 12.
-The proposed sewer lines are located upstream of an existing or proposed Pump Station?
-YESNO If yes, the following information is required: Existing Pump Station design capacity: Existing flow at Pump Station: 13.
+Current peak flow in receiving line: Note: At the Town Engineer's discretion, the Town may mandate that the proposed sanitary sewers be modeled within the Town's capacity model at the Developer's expense for determination of potential downstream effects.
+12. The proposed sewer lines are located upstream of an existing or proposed Pump Station?
+YES NO If yes, the following information is required: Existing Pump Station design capacity: Existing flow at Pump Station: 13.
 The proposed top of frame of all sewer manholes located at elevations above the 100-year flood elevation?
 YES NO If not, the manhole frames and covers must be bolted and watertight covers approved by the Town Engineer.
 14. Does the proposed use include any potential grease production (current or future likely use)?
 YES NO If yes, have the appropriate design calculations and details been provided for a Grease Separator?

 III.
-Pump Station and Force Main Technical Information February 8, 2022
+Pump Station and Force Main Technical Information JANUARY 18, 2023